 4 Think Through Length & Distribution

 Determine length right up front by gauging your audience.
 Is it a single type of viewer – 14 to 17 year-old prospective students?
-Does your video need to appeal to multiple audiences – alumni and parents or students and their parents?
+Does your marketing video need to appeal to multiple audiences – alumni and parents or students and their parents?
 Will viewers be new to the institution or so familiar with it that they bring certain expectations – those you either want to fulfill or counter depending on your purpose?
 How will your audiences view the video – on a desktop computer, tablet or smartphone?
 In the admissions office while waiting for a tour or at an elegant event on campus or off?
 All of the above?

 Videos made for digital distribution versus a big screen have different strategic and creative considerations.
 Length and the packaging of messages are chief among them.
-For example, in making a campaign video for Washington and Lee University, Tribe knew that the school intended to show it only in a large format at events.
+For example, in making an inspiring brand video for Washington and Lee University, Tribe knew that the school intended to show it only in a large format at events.
 With that in mind, the filmmakers could include long takes that allowed the audience to absorb the campus’s iconic beauty.
 Videos created for admissions office waiting rooms or on the Internet need to be shorter and punchier.
 Even if you plan on using your video in only one way, remember the fact that it may end up being seen in multiple formats – you might not be able to control the viewer’s mode of watching, so plan on it being seen on a small screen at some point.

 Many schools are choosing to create snackable, stackable videos.
 Snackable videos are under two minutes.
-Videos that come through an audience’s email or social media feeds and are short enough to be watched right away.
+Marketing videos that come through an audience’s email or social media feeds and are short enough to be watched right away.
 Longer videos are likely to be saved for later.
 Whether or not audiences return to view that “saved” video when they feel they have more time is a question.
 Stackable videos can be watched right away, but also convey an institution as a whole, with each video offering a chapter of the story.
 When stacked together, they present more than the sum of their parts.
 Stackable videos can be distributed separately to build anticipation for an upcoming event or to attract an audience that will return to your website or social pages for more.
 Such shorter videos can be shown separately as touch points throughout an event or they can be edited together to create a longer video for live showings.

 - What does video do well?